Find the perfect place to stay. Book hotels at good prices with Cobalt.

 After delivery, medical clearance is required if you are travelling within 7 days of your delivery date.

-A newborn cannot travel for 48 hours after delivery and need to complete the
+A newborn cannot travel for 48 hours after delivery and need to complete the Medical Clearance Form to travel between 3 and 7 days after delivery.

 Note: Cobalt does not represent that travel is safe for you at any particular point during your pregnancy.
 You must seek advice from your own medical practitioner prior to your flight.
 The periods referred to above are only our minimum requirements.